ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 Stack overflow during evaluation (looping recursion?).
 ```

 The way to work around this situation is to use [Continuation-passing Style](https://en.wikipedia.org/wiki/Continuation-passing_style).
-Here is how it looks like to compute the height of a `btree`.
+Here is what it looks like to compute the height of a `btree`.
 ```ocaml
 # let ( let* ) f x = f x;;
 val ( let* ) : ('a -> 'b) -> 'a -> 'b = <fun>